aadennis/PowerShell/MusicTheory/SpeechFilesInMp3Format/readme.md

 Practising guitar fretboard memorization, using audio files.
 =======
 ***Before reading this, please play one of the files in this folder, to give you some context.
-For example, [this file][5] - right click, "save link as", then play it***
+For example, [this file][5] - right click, "save link as", then play it.***

 This is a collection of audio files, which prompt you to find notes on a string of a guitar, with a pause to give you time to find the note.
 The name of the file tells you more about its content.